Service Dog Training

 FAQ: Do you have funding or services to assist with the cost?

 No, yes, maybe: We do not exactly have funding ourselves however we may know of someone who can assist you.
 There are non for profits that often will fund the purchase of your dog, the training, or both.
-However most are disability specific and often have a wait list.
-Others have been successful at fund raising like gofundme’s.
+However, most are disability specific and often have a wait list.
+Others have been successful at fund raising like GoFundMe’s.
 Some local college fraternities/sororities have also expressed interest in raising money to cover the cost of training for people that fall under their philanthropic efforts.
 The best course of action for service dog inquiries is to reach out to us via E-Mail or Text and give us as much information as possible.

 FAQ: Do you have service dog’s available for me to purchase?